w3f/polkadot-wiki/docs/general/polkadotjs.md

 ### Querying On-chain Data

 To populate the Apps UI, the web app queries the Polkadot-JS API.
-The API then queries a
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} node and uses JavaScript to return information that the UI will display on the screen.
+The API then queries a node and uses JavaScript to return information that the UI will display on the screen.
 You can choose which node to connect to by changing it in the upper-left-hand corner of the screen.

 Let's see how we can query on-chain data with Polkadot-JS UI on the Polkadot network with an example.
 To find out the current value for existential deposit, navigate to Developer > Chain